 During 2004 and 2005, David experimented with the Tablet PC environment.
 Unfortunately, it’s only available with Windows.
 The utility of the Tablet PC environment lies in the divorce of the the computer from the keyboard.
 Writing is a more natural interface than the keyboard.
 Writing is also acceptable in more venues.
 However, David terminated the experiment when maintaining multiple computers became burdensome.
 Although his interest in tablet-computers remains strong, the implementation has not quite reached the point where he will abandon his Macs for a tablet.

 In 2007, David decided to leave academia and return to private practice.
-He left Texas Tech and moved to a small general civil engineering firm in western Nevada where he works as a hydrologist.
+He left Texas Tech and moved to a small general civil engineering firm in western Nevada where he worked as a hydrologist and engineer.

 In 2011, David’s wife was diagnosed with a non-Hodgkin’s lymphoma.
 After fighting that disease nearly two years, she died in January 2013.
 She left a huge hole in David’s life and the lives of many others.
 She will be forever missed.

 Also in 2011, the pitbull-mix Ki came into the Thompson household.
 She was a lovable beast, although there were issues to be dealt with.
 Rescue dogs sometimes come with behavior problems.
 However, with the help of a trainer, most of them were worked through and Ki became a wonderful companion.
 She watched over Wife during her treatment and then watched over David until she died in 2020.
 That was a hard goodbye, too.